Saketkesar/Rewardsleet/README.md

    - Select the folder and click "Open."

 5. **Extension Installed:**
-   - You should now see the RewardsLeet extension icon in your browser's toolbar.
+   - You should now see the Rewardsleet extension icon in your browser's toolbar.

 ![Installation Completed](image.png)

 Congratulations!
-The RewardsLeet WebExtension has been successfully installed on your browser.
+The Rewardsleet WebExtension has been successfully installed on your browser.
 You can now start using it to earn Microsoft Rewards points.

 Please note that this extension is safe and free of malicious content.
 If you encounter any issues or have questions, feel free to contact our support team.

+## Contributors

+A special thanks to Dipyan Roy for suggesting the maximum delay of 10-15 minutes to avoid ID bans.
+Your input is greatly appreciated!

-Enjoy using RewardsLeet!
+Enjoy using Rewardsleet!